yugyoung/Online_Shopping_fittingAI/README.md

 ## Description(prev papers)

-* PIFu: Pixel-Aligned Implicit Function for High-Resolution Clothed Human Digitization
+*- [PIFu: Pixel-Aligned Implicit Function for High-Resolution Clothed Human Digitization](https://github.com/shunsukesaito/PIFu) <br> PIFu: Pixel-Aligned Implicit Function for High-Resolution Clothed Human Digitization
 -

 An in-depth paragraph about your project and overview of use.